algotom/algotom/README.md

 It offers a comprehensive pipeline for data processing; including reading and writing data, pre-processing, tomographic reconstruction, post-processing, and data simulation.
 The package provides numerous utility methods to assist users in rapidly developing prototype methods or constructing a pipeline for processing their own data.
+The main standout features of Algotom are its wealth of pre-processing methods: artifact removal, distortion correction, phase retrieval, processing automation,...
+The software excels in readability, minimal dependencies, maintainability, and rich documentation.
 Starting from version 1.1, methods for speckle-based phase-contrast tomography have been incorporated into the package.

 Features
 --------